xrdocs/programmability/_tutorials/radkit-tips-and-tricks.md

 # Introduction

-RADKit is a Software Development Kit (SDK): a set of ready-to-use tools and Python modules allowing efficient and scalable interactions with local or remote equipment.
+Cisco RADKit is a Software Development Kit (SDK): a set of ready-to-use tools and Python modules allowing efficient and scalable interactions with local or remote equipment.
 RADKit is available at no additional cost with your existing Support Contracts.

 This article combines a list of useful tips and tricks I discovered.
 I will update it with every new finding.
 Do you know a cool trick?
 Feel free to share in the comments.